Our City, Our Charter, Our Future

 Timeline

 Rewrite LA presents its proposal to City Hall and the Charter Reform Commission for a formal vote of partnership.
+Letter of Commitment signed.

-If approved, Rewrite LA launches a city-wide social-media and outreach campaign to gather public input through digital tools and surveys, identifying the issues Angelenos care about most.
+Rewrite LA launches a city-wide social-media and outreach campaign to gather public input through digital tools and surveys, identifying the issues Angelenos care about most.

 A representative group of Angelenos deliberates on key Charter reform questions.
 Their recommendations feed directly into the Commission’s work.